Applying for a place at Grayrigg School

-If you live in Cumbria and your child was born between 1 September 2014 and 31 August 2015, they will be due to start school in the Reception year group in September 2019.
-You must apply to Cumbria County Council for a school place under the Local Authority’s Co-ordinated Admissions Scheme.
+If you live in Westmorland & Furness and your child was born between 1 September 2019 and 31 August 2020, they will be due to start school in the Reception year group in September 2024.
+You must apply to Westmorland & Furness Council for a school place under the Local Authority’s Co-ordinated Admissions Scheme.
 Our admissions policy can be found on the policies page of our website here.

 If you live outside Cumbria, apply through your local council; even though you want a place in a school in Cumbria.